 I can remember editing these for a project some years ago, so I was just wondering if there is any way to roll back the pseudo-topological editing features for now (they are good, but I need to get rid of some errors).

-#7 Updated by Giovanni Manghi almost 8 years ago
+#7 Updated by Giovanni Manghi over 8 years ago

 - Resolution set to fixed